FriendsOfTerraform/modules/azure/frontdoor/README.md

-# Azure Frontdoor Module
+# Azure Front Door Module

-This module will create and configure an Azure Frontdoor and allow you to manage its resources such as origins, endpoints, and routes
+This module will create and configure an Azure Front Door and allow you to manage its resources such as origins, endpoints, and routes

 ## Table of Contents